-In connection with operational risk arising from the merger process of the Issuer and UniCredit Bank Slovakia a.s., the Issuer has been applying a standard management system of the operational risks related to the procedural change, while an analysis of the separate risk types and validation of control measures is addressed at the level of separate activities that will be newly implemented or modified according to the specific areas.
-The independent Operational Risk Department, as part of its standard job description, has been tasked also with providing for uniform and coordinated monitoring and validation of operational risk relevant to separate proposed changes, while individuals appointed at the level of separate units assess, quantify and record any impacts such changes may cause.
+In connection with operational risk arising from the merger of the Issuer and UniCredit Bank Slovakia a.s., the Issuer has applied a standard management system of the operational risks related to the procedural change, while an analysis of the separate risk types and validation of control measures is addressed at the level of separate activities that have been newly implemented or modified according to the specific areas.
+The independent Operational Risk Department, as part of its standard job description, was tasked also with providing for uniform and coordinated monitoring and validation of operational risk relevant to separate proposed changes, while individuals appointed at the level of separate units assess, quantified and recorded any impacts such changes may cause.

-Under the merger project for the Issuer and UniCredit Bank Slovakia a.s., the following relevant operational risk event categories have been analysed so far that, subject to the current operational situation, could materially impact the financial performance, operations or reputation of the Issuer or its contractual counterparty.
-The foregoing includes the following categories:
+Under the merger project for the UniCredit Bank Czech Republic, a.s. and UniCredit Bank Slovakia a.s., the following relevant operational risk event categories were analysed:

-- (a) Category 2 "External Fraud" includes events where the offender intends forgery or theft of assets, or evasion of law, without any participation by any employee; - (b) Category 3 "Employment Practices and Workplace Safety" includes events occurring due to the breaches of the labour law, legislation and agreements on the health and safety protection, losses arising from claims for personal compensations for damages, as well as events related to discrimination based on difference;

-- (c) Category 4 "Clients, Products, & Business Practice" may be a source of loss for the Issuer due to an unintentional or negligent failure to meet the obligations towards a client (including also the requirements of trustworthiness and appropriateness) or due to the features of a product in question or due to an inappropriate business procedure; - (d) Category 6 "Business Disruption & Systems Failures" includes events that result from the technology failures; and - (e) Category 7 "Execution, Delivery, & Process Management" includes events due to transaction processing or process management errors or due to loss from the counterparty and customer relations.
+- (a) Category 2 "External Fraud" includes events where the offender intends forgery or theft of assets, or evasion of law, without any participation by any employee; - (b) Category 3 "Employment Practices and Workplace Safety" includes events occurring due to the breaches of the labour law, legislation and agreements on the health and safety protection, losses arising from claims for personal compensations for damages, as well as events related to discrimination based on difference; - (c) Category 4 "Clients, Products, & Business Practice" may be a source of loss for the Issuer due to an unintentional or negligent failure to meet the obligations towards a client (including also the requirements of trustworthiness and appropriateness) or due to the features of a product in question or due to an inappropriate business procedure; - (d) Category 6 "Business Disruption & Systems Failures" includes events that result from the technology failures; and - (e) Category 7 "Execution, Delivery, & Process Management" includes events due to transaction processing or process management errors or due to loss from the counterparty and customer relations.